City budget passes muster with residents

 Also under city items was the race for water commissioner.
 Dennis Lutz – running unopposed – nabbed the position with 6,584 votes.
 This will be Lutz’s third term as South Burlington’s water commissioner, representing the city’s interests as a member of the Champlain Water District Board.

 The Champlain Water District presented voters with its own ballot inquiry seeking approval to obtain $3.5 million to make drinking water system improvements.
-South Burlington voters approved that measure by a margin of 5,948-1,784 votes.
+South Burlington voters approved that measure by a 5,948-1,784 vote.
 The proposal will mainly fund improvements in Colchester and Essex but benefits municipalities across the system, including South Burlington.
 It has a “net neutral” impact on user rates, the district said.